A Contrarian Strategy Crushed The REIT Index In 2016

 Doing the Opposite

 In one of the most famous episodes of Seinfeld, lovable loser George Costanza has an epiphany.
 "If every instinct I have is wrong, then the opposite would have to be right."
-REIT investors would have enjoyed similar success over the past 20 years by "pulling a Costanza" and doing the opposite of what their investing instincts, the analysts, and the financial pundits tell them: buying the sectors that are the most out-of-favor during the prior year.
+REIT investors would have enjoyed similar success over the past 20 years by "pulling a Costanza" and doing the opposite of what their investing instincts, the analysts, and the financial pundits tell them: Buying the sectors that are the most out-of-favor during the prior year.

 Recap of our Prior Study